colemanja91/colemanja91.github.io/_posts/2022-06-19-dinosaurs.markdown

 There are three things here that Dr. Malcom recognized:

-First is the intended business value of the monitoring.
-Each dinosaur was an investment worth hundreds of millions of dollars.
+* The intended business value of the monitoring - each dinosaur was an investment worth hundreds of millions of dollars.
 If there were any issues, such as a dinosaur dying, the park operators needed to know right away.

-Second is that the computational cost of running this piece of software was extremely high (this was way before the cloud, so everything was on-prem).
+* The computational cost of running this piece of software was extremely high (this was way before the cloud, so everything was on-prem).
 That meant it had to be optimized in every way possible.

-Third was that everyone running the park was starting with their assumption that the dinosaurs couldn't breed.
+* Everyone running the park was starting with their assumption that the dinosaurs couldn't breed.

 This led to a simple optimization of the program - it would count dinosaurs until it reached the expected number, then would spit out a success message.
-To let the program continue it's attempt to count dinosaurs would have been an unnecessary spend, because, in their eyes, there would never be more dinosaurs than this particular number.
+To let the program continue it's attempt to count dinosaurs would have been an unnecessary spend, because, in their eyes, there would never be more dinosaurs than this particular number, and it acheived their goal of letting them know if any dinosaur had died.

 This really is a perfect example of how a lot of monitoring is implemented:
 * There's a specific business question that needs to be answered